 -

-Required Reading: The Goldfinch by Donna TarttAssignment: Detailed assignment requirements and expectations for the reading are outlined on the AP Literature & Composition Summer Reading Assignment doc linked HERE
+Detailed assignment requirements and expectations for the reading are outlined on the AP Literature & Composition Summer Reading Assignment doc linked HERE

-Advanced Placement Language & Composition (Grade 12)
+Advanced Placement Language & Composition: GRADE 12

 Required Reading:-